sanjacob/jsan.ch/content/posts/how-to-use-google-signin-in-vue.md

 <component is="script" src="https://accounts.google.com/gsi/client" async />
 ```

-With this sorted out, it's time review our approaches.
+With this sorted out, it's time to review our approaches.

 ## HTML Approach